Dahshur boats: Construction techniques

 All four of the boats currently exhibit dovetail joints between planks.
 Dovetail joints are commonly seen in ancient Egyptian furniture, and other wooden objects, such as coffins, but have rarely been observed on watercraft.
 More commonly, Egyptian boats used a system of rope lashings and mortise and tenon joints, which helped to keep the hull planks from separating under stress.
 The only places this is visible on the Dahshur boats, are the bow, stern, and the uppermost strake.
 Dovetail joints were also present on sledges found near the boats.
 A theory has been proposed stating the dovetail joints found on the boats are instead simply lashing cuts that were modified after the boats excavation.
 However, in 2006, excavations at the 12th Dynasty port of Wadi Gawasis claim to have uncovered boat timbers that employed dovetail joints in the same way as the Dahshur boats.

 Function

 The boats are thought to have been used to carry the body of the Senusret III down the Nile, and were then transported over land to his Pyramid by sledges.
 These sledges were found buried next to the boats during de Morgan's excavations.

 Carnegie boat

 The Carnegie boat was donated to the Carnegie Museum of Natural History in 1901 by Andrew Carnegie.
 When he purchased the boat he did not tell the Museum Director, W.J.
 Holland.
 When the boat arrived, Holland told The Pittsburgh Times he “had not been in correspondence with anyone regarding such a relic.”
-It is on display in the Walton Hall of Ancient Egypt.
+It is undergoing conservation in a visible laboratory at Carnegie Museum of Natural History.